Patten (shoe)

 In this detail of the Arnolfini Portrait of 1434, these pattens have been taken off inside the house.

-"Lovers on a Grassy" or "Garden Bank", a 1460s engraving by Master E. S. The man has discarded his very long pattens; the woman still wears hers.

 Pattens, also known by other names, are protective overshoes that were worn in Europe from the Middle Ages until the early 20th century.
 In appearance, they sometimes resembled contemporary clogs or sandals.
 Pattens were worn outdoors over a normal shoe, had a wooden or later wood and metal sole, and were held in place by leather or cloth bands.
 Pattens functioned to elevate the foot above the ground, to protect leather shoes from water, snow or mud.
 Women continued to wear pattens in muddy conditions until the 19th or even early 20th century.

 Names

 The word patten probably derives from the Old French patte meaning hoof or paw.
 It was also spelled patyn and in other ways.
 Historically, pattens were sometimes used to protect hose without an intervening pair of footwear and thus the name was sometimes extended to similar shoes like clogs.
 In modern use, however, the term is properly restricted to overshoes.
 In fact, medieval English also used the terms clogs and galoshes alongside pattens but, if there were subtle differences intended, that is no longer clear and all medieval and early modern overshoes are now usually referred to as pattens for convenience.